lib-uoguelph-ca/python-novice-inflammation/_episodes/01-numpy.md

 > ## Objects in Python
 >
 > We've already seen that variables in Python can have a type like int, float, or string.
 But there's also a whole host of more complex types like the numpy array.
-Often called 'objects', these more complex variables can hold your data just like a regular variable, but they might also keep other data as well.
-For example, the numpy array keeps a record of the number of columns and rows in our dataset.
+Often called *objects*, these more complex variables can hold your data just like a regular variable, but they might also keep other data as well.
+>
-> In the above code, `shape` refers to some extra data that's stored in our DataFrame object.
+> For example, the numpy array keeps a record of the number of columns and rows in our dataset.
+In the above code, `shape` refers to some extra data that's stored in our numpy array object.
 We call this data an *attribute*, though you might also hear people call this a *property* or *member*.
 >
 > In addition to data, objects like this can come with their own functions.
-For example, the DataFrame comes with a `sum()` function, which provides the sum of all the numbers in the array.
+For example, the numpy array comes with a `sum()` function, which provides the sum of all the numbers in the array.
 >
 > ~~~
 > print(data.sum())